 What makes Spotify popular is that you can access the content, without any subscription fees.
 With more than 15 million tracks to choose from, you will be spoilt for choice.
 Spotify uses cache to stream the songs you hear the most, thus reducing the use of the internet and improving the playback speed.

-You can also share your favorite music among your friends as well.
+You can also share your favourite music with your friends as well.
 Discussing the tricks and features of Spotify deserves an entire article on its own.
 However, just when everything seems to be going smooth, you might bump into an error.

 There exist Spotify failure in the form of error codes that really bothersome enjoying peace of mind.
 Yes, these errors might occur frequently as well.
 Hence, in this article, we will be looking at the different ways to fix Spotify error codes so that you don’t need to run to and fro.